razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 ### Design

 - Should we have some type of "Select All" button to select all in multiple select variant?
+- Will Header always have title and icon only? can it have more things in future?

 <br/><br/>